 And now I find myself here.

-All the time I had spent learning how to fix myself or somehow level-up hadn’t been for nothing.
+All the time I spent learning how to fix myself or somehow level-up hadn’t been for nothing.
 It taught me many things that I will likely benefit from for the rest of my life.
-But when I acknowledged and accepted that the brain I was working with was an ADHD brain, that’s when things really started to improve for me.
-I turned my focus to researching mental health, mainly ADHD, and started separating fact from fiction.
-All the stigma I’d believed and even preached over the years began to fall away and I finally started to understand myself.
+But when I acknowledged and accepted that the brain I was working with was fundamentally different, that’s when things really started to improve for me.
+I turned my focus to researching mental health, mainly ADHD (later Bipolar as well) and I started separating fact from fiction.
+All the stigma I’d believed and even preached over the years began to fall away and I finally started to understand myself better.

 I learned how to eat properly for my brain, and learned which healthy habits would work best for me.
+I opened up to the idea of medication.
 My thinking became a lot clearer.
 I lost all the weight I had put on after so many years of emotional turbulence.
 The confidence I gained from that accomplishment allowed me to believe in myself in a way that I don’t think I ever have before.
 That confidence is what led to me believing that I could start this blog and actually stick to it.
 And so far I’ve stuck to it longer than anything else I ever started.

 I can honestly say I wasn’t sure I’d ever be able to be the person I am today.